indexed-finance/docs/smart-contracts/pool/api.md

 If `tokenIn` is not initialized, its balance and weight will be replaced with `_minimumBalances[tokenIn]` and `MIN_WEIGHT`, respectively, when calculating the output token amount.
 If `tokenAmountIn` brings the real balance above the minimum balance, the minimum balance will be cleared, `tokenIn` will be marked as initialized and its storage record will be assigned the minimum weight.

-If `tokenIn` has a higher desired weight than its real weight and has not been adjusted in the last hour, it will move towards the real weight with a maximum difference of $\frac{weight \cdot fee}{2}$.
+If `tokenIn` has a higher desired weight than its real weight and has not been adjusted in the last hour, it will move towards the real weight with a maximum difference of $$\frac{weight \cdot fee}{2}$$.
 If `tokenIn` is not initialized and has still not met its minimum balance after the swap, its weight will not be adjusted.

 ## `joinswapPoolAmountOut`